dario-marvin/MachineLearningLetters/README.md

 Similarly, all digits were also equally wide, while the letters "w" and "m" are clearly larger than "i" or "l".
 Since the larger letters can fit in a 7 pixels wide space, we decided to set universal width 7 pixels for each image.
 So, in each stripe we also compute the min pixel value for each column until we find some dark pixels, and then we count how many columns in the immediate right also contain dark pixels.
 With this process we can find the width of every letter and since the space between letters is usually composed of 3 clear columns and each letter is composed of at least 2 columns, we can fill the sides of the dark pixels with enough clear columns to reach an imsge of width 7 pixels.

+We plot here the first occurrence in the dataset of each letter.

 <p align="center">
   <img src="https://github.com/dario-marvin/MachineLearningLetters/blob/master/all_letters.png">
 </p>